1946–47 Chadian Representative Council election

-General Council elections were held in Chad on 15 December 1946, with a second round of voting on 12 January 1947.
+Representative Council elections were held in Chad on 15 December 1946, with a second round of voting on 12 January 1947.

 Background

-The French Constituent Assembly elected in 1945 passed law 46.972 on 9 May 1946, creating a 36-member General Council for Chad.
+The French Constituent Assembly elected in 1945 passed law 46.972 on 9 May 1946, creating a 36-member Representative Council for Chad.
 The council would be elected by a single college by majority vote in one round.
 There would be two constituencies, each electing 18 seats.
 The southern constituency would cover Logone, Mayo-Kebbi and Moyen Chari, and a northern constituency covering the rest of the territory.
 However, the law was not promulgated in French Equatorial Africa.

 Shortly before the end of its mandate, the new Constituent Assembly elected in June 1946 passed law 46.2152 on 7 October 1946, which annulled law 46.972 and gave the provisional government the power to create representative assemblies by decree.
-This was duly used by Prime Minister Georges Bidault to issue decree 46.2374 on 25 October 1946, creating general councils for the territories of French Equatorial Africa.
+This was duly used by Prime Minister Georges Bidault to issue decree 46.2374 on 25 October 1946, creating representative councils for the territories of French Equatorial Africa.

 Electoral system

-Decree 46.2374 provided for a 30-seat General Council, with a term of five years.
+Decree 46.2374 provided for a 30-seat Representative Council, with a term of five years.
 Ten seats were elected by a First College consisting of French citizens with civil status and twenty by a Second College comprising citizens with personal status or those from areas under French administration (i.e. Cameroon and French Togoland).
 The elections were held using the two-round system, with candidates required to receive a majority of the vote (and for their vote share to be higher than 25% of the registered electorate) to be elected in the first round.
 In the second round only a plurality was needed.

 Order 3267 on 18 November 1946 created the constituencies used, with seats allocated based on population rather than the number of registered voters: